scriptonist/ryu_qos_protocol_router/README.md

 ```
 - Now examine the bandwidth in h1 xterm windows and see the difference for tcp and udp.

-Note: This is a modified version of RYU Book QoS Example 1 (12.2) , so refer that.
+Note: This is a modified version of RYU Book QoS Example 1 (12.2).
 The only difference is there the classification is based on destination port and here it is based on protocol of the packet.